-New City Arts invites artists to submit proposals for 2021 fellowships with work that deeply and imaginatively relates to or addresses “breath” as the essence of life and freedom.
+New City Arts invited artists to submit proposals with work that deeply and imaginatively related to or addressed “breath” as the essence of life and freedom.
 What materials, sounds, and movements best aid the visualization or vocalization of breath as critical to our common survival?
-How does the present COVID19 pandemic complement or complicate the urgency of breath and a climate conducive to respiratory health and flourishing?
+How does the present COVID-19 pandemic complement or complicate the urgency of breath and a climate conducive to respiratory health and flourishing?
 Conversely, how might we imagine breath joyfully?
 As celebration, bliss, vitality?

-Proposals are open to all Charlottesville-area artists including those who live in Albemarle, Greene, Nelson, and Louisa counties.
+Proposals were open to all Charlottesville-area artists including those who live in Albemarle, Greene, Nelson, and Louisa counties.

-Artists of all disciplines are welcome to submit proposals.
-All artists including those who have held New City Arts residencies, won SOUP grants, and/or exhibited at Welcome Gallery before January 2021 are eligible to apply.
+Artists of all disciplines were welcome to submit proposals.
+All artists including those who have held New City Arts residencies, won SOUP grants, and/or exhibited at Welcome Gallery before January 2021 were eligible to apply.

-The selection committee includes Maurice Wallace, Horace Ballard, and Sarah Boyts Yoder.
-This committee will select a total of 6 artists to receive a 1-month fellowship.
+The selection committee included Maurice Wallace, Horace Ballard, and Sarah Boyts Yoder.
+This committee selected a total of 6 artists to receive a 1-month fellowship.

-Artists must be available to complete a fellowship for 1 month between January and June 2021.
+Artists were required to be available to complete a fellowship for 1 month between January and June 2021.

-Strong proposals will creatively address the theme but do not need to respond to any of the questions in the call directly, as these questions and examples are not meant to be exhaustive.
+Strong proposals creatively addressed the theme but did not need to respond to any of the questions in the call directly, as these questions and examples were not meant to be exhaustive.

-Each selected artist will be required to safely share their work in some way with the community during the last week of the fellowship.
-However, it is up to each artist to decide how this happens, and we acknowledge that this will be different for writers, musicians, performance artists, visual artists, etc.
+Each selected artist will safely share their work in some way with the community during the last week of the fellowship.
+It is up to each artist to decide how this happens, and we acknowledge that this will be different for writers, musicians, performance artists, visual artists, etc.

-Public engagement with the work could include private, free in-person appointments; demos, screenings, performances in the large storefront window; online content such as recordings, readings; and more.
+Public engagement with the work might include private, free in-person appointments; demos, screenings, performances in the large storefront window; online content such as recordings, readings; and more.

 COVID--19 Safety Protocols: Artists will be given the space exclusively to work and will not share the space with staff or visitors.
 If the gallery is open to the public to engage with the work, the artist is not expected to be there, and in that case, staff will coordinate free private appointments for the public to view the work.
 Masks will be required for all visitors and staff, and no one will be permitted to touch any work.
 The gallery will be professionally cleaned and fogged in between fellowships.